-The following article will take an objective look at both sides of living in a mobile home park by exploring some common misconceptions about living in a trailer park as well as some potential benefits and drawbacks that you might not know.
+The following article will take an objective look at both sides of living in a mobile home park by exploring some common misconceptions about living in a trailer park and some potential benefits and drawbacks you might not know.

 The Pros of Living in a Trailer Park

 There are several pros to living in a mobile home park.
 Some are related to finances, while others are related to the social aspects and convenience.

 First, many people choose mobile home parks because they are much more affordable than apartment complexes or houses.
 There are many trailer parks that have lower monthly rates than renting an apartment in the same location while offering more room and green space.